PSYTROPS/graphics/NOTES.md

     Vulkan object lifetimes do not map well to Rust lifetimes.
 * Sometimes a function takes a slice of items as a parameter, but you only have one item.
     Use `std::slice::from_ref(&item)` instead of `&[item]` to avoid an unnecessary copy.
+* IMPORTANT: Ash builder objects which take a slice of items _will segfault_ when given a vector that goes out of scope before the builder object is consumed.
 * Don't bother about error handling for now.
     It sounds nice to have proper error handling but the sheer volume of handling needed to cover every single Vulkan call